p1m-ortho/qs-global-ortho-search-queries/README.md

 (irrespective of **Steps**)

 * Zheln uses public [GitHub kanban boards](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards) to manage its workflow.
-* Namely, important tasks needed to accomplish the [Zheln’s mission](#zhelns-mission) are created as public Projects on the [Zheln GitHub page](https://github.com/drzhelnov/zheln.github.io/projects).
-* Currently, there are two such tasks on Zheln: [Streamline Zheln](https://github.com/drzhelnov/zheln.github.io/projects/1) and [Register with PROSPERO](https://github.com/drzhelnov/zheln.github.io/projects/2).
+* Namely, important tasks needed to accomplish the [Zheln’s mission](#zhelns-mission) are created as public Projects on the [Zheln GitHub page](https://github.com/drzhelnov/zheln.github.io/projects), e.g. [Streamline Zheln](https://github.com/drzhelnov/zheln.github.io/projects/1) or [Register with PROSPERO](https://github.com/drzhelnov/zheln.github.io/projects/2).
 * Further, these tasks are broken down into smaller blocks ([GitHub Issues](https://github.com/drzhelnov/zheln.github.io/issues)) and are displayed on the projects’ kanban boards.
 * Finally, each week, short-term [GitHub Milestones](https://github.com/drzhelnov/zheln.github.io/milestones) are created and then assigned to the Issues to track weekly progress.
 * All of these elements are public.
 Issues are open for public comment (GitHub registration needed).
-* To maximize publicity, Zheln additionally endeavors to publish [summary posts](https://zheln.com) biweekly, where I overview all the events that happened on Zheln since the last summary.
+* To maximize publicity, Zheln additionally endeavors to publish [summary posts](https://zheln.com) twice a week, where I overview the events that happened on Zheln since the last summary and that I consider important.

 ## Results